codebystu/msp1-tshg-final/README.md

   - From the source drop down menu select GitHub Actions
   - Click the "browse all workflows" link
   - Scroll down to the Pages heading and click on the Configure button in the Static HTML box
-  - Click the green coloured Commit changes... button in the top right corner of the window
+  - Click the green coloured Commit changes button in the top right corner of the window
   - A pop up will appear with a pre filled commit message of "Create static.yml" an additional text box is available to add an optional extended description.
-Select "Commit directly to the main branch" from the radio buttons (this is default) and click the green "Commit changes" button.
+Select "Commit directly to the main branch" from the radio buttons (this is default option) and click the green "Commit changes" button.
-  - You are redirected to the workflow page of the repository which shows the last commit with the .yml file.
+  - You are redirected to the workflow page of the repository which shows the last commit with the .yml file added.
   - Navigate back to the repository and you will see a deployment section in the right hand menu below Packages.
   - This will have a status of queued if deployment is still in progress.
 Once the site is deployed there will be a green tick and a link to the repository deployments section.
 The link in the top box will show the url for your deployed site.
 Below is a list of all deployments.

-The live link can be found here - http://codebystu.github.io/msp1-tshg-final

 ## Credits
 ### Media
 - All images are taken from the Facebook page of The Self Help Group [here](https://www.facebook.com/theselfhelpgroup)